Consult Compendium

 Cyprus

-Section 1.1.: Schematic Description of the Higher Education System
+1.1.
+Schematic Diagram of the Higher Education System

 Cyprus’ Higher Education sector is still comparatively young (the country’s first University – The University of Cyprus – was founded in 1989 and became operational in 1992), but it has nonetheless expanded substantially over the past three decades.
 The Higher Education System in Cyprus consists of Universities and Institutions of Higher Education, both Public and Private.

-Some of the Institutions of Higher Education, offer short term programmes, mostly for specific professions, that provide students with Certificates (1 year), Diplomas (2 years), and Higher Diplomas (3 years).
+Some of the Institutions of Higher Education offer short term programmes, mostly for specific professions, that provide students with Certificates (1 year), Diplomas (2 years), and Higher Diplomas (3 years).
 Many courses include periods of placement at the workforce environment.
-There is also a significant number of Institutions of Higher Education that along with Universities, provide Bachelor and Master Degrees.
-Two private Institutions, namely the Cyprus Institute and the Cyprus Institute of Neurology and Genetics, provide PhD Programs.
+There is also a significant number of Institutions of Higher Education that along with Universities, provide Bachelor’s and Master’s degrees.
+Two Private Institutions, namely the Cyprus Institute and the Cyprus Institute of Neurology and Genetics, provide PhD Programmes.
 The Open University of Cyprus is the country’s only Public University devoted entirely to open and distance education and lifelong learning.
-Distance learning is also provided as an option from the majority of the Institutions of Higher Education, especially after the emergency measures that Cyprus Government implemented towards the interception of the pandemic COVID-19.
+Distance learning is also provided as an option by the majority of the Institutions of Higher Education, especially after the emergency measures that Cyprus Government implemented towards the interception of the COVID-19 pandemic.

-Cyprus Universities, both public and private, offer Academic and Professional Bachelor Degrees of 4-year duration (240 ECTS[1]).
-A Bachelor Degree is a stepping stone for studies at a Master’s level.
+Cyprus Universities, both Public and Private, offer Academic and Professional Bachelor’s degrees of 4-years duration (240 ECTS*).
+A Bachelor’s degree is a stepping stone for studies at a Master’s level.
 Master programmes are characterised by the integration of education and research.
-Students are given the choice to fulfil the programs requirements either by succeeding in a specific number of modules (total 120 ECTS) or by combining selected modules along with a Master’s dissertation.
+Students are given the choice to fulfil the programmes requirements either by succeeding in a specific number of modules (total 120 ECTS*) or by combining selected modules along with a Master’s dissertation.

 Type of Higher Educational Institution Students